swilgosz/hanamimastery/data/episodes/3-style-your-app-with-bulma.md

 source: https://github.com/hanamimastery/episodes/tree/main/003
 ---

 I have [this simple Hanami web application here](/episodes/2-listing-articles-with-hanami-view), listing sample blog articles with cat's images on top.
-Honestly, It is horrible.
+Honestly, It's horrible.
 Really.
-And my goal for this episode is to make it prettier with the least effort possible.
+And my goal for this episode is to **make it prettier with the least effort possible**.

 ![Unstyled articles list](/images/episodes/3/unstyled.png)

-To achieve this, I'll make use of [Bulma CSS framework](https://bulma.io/) Which is a great, simple to use CSS-only framework, which means, it works with any JS engine you would like to use in your app.
-No matter if you use your custom scripts, jQuery, React, Angular or Vue, Bulma will allways work as you may expect and this is the main reason I've chosen it for this showcase.
+To achieve this, I'll make use of [Bulma CSS](https://bulma.io/), which is a great, simple to use, CSS-only framework.
+This means it works with any JS engine you would like to use in your app.
+No matter if you use your custom scripts, jQuery, React, Angular, or Vue, Bulma will always work as you may expect and this is the main reason I've chosen it for this showcase.

 ### Install Bulma in Hanami application